codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 ### Scripts

 `scripts:` Contains the scripts and commands to be run during the build.
 This is where you can specify the commands to test, build and code sign your project.

+#### Building for Android

-Below is an example for building a Flutter app in debug mode for Android.
+Below is an example of building a Flutter app for Android.

     scripts:
       - |